StarfallProjects/11tyDocsSkeleton/src/features/conditional-output.md

 This may sound complicated.
 What it means is:
 - You need a data file listing your environment variables.
-- You set those variables in the CLI (command line interface) when you build the site.
+- You set those variables in the CLI (command line interface) when you build the site, or in your npm scripts.
 - Your templates can check for those variables and take action based on the values.

 In the example above, we: